rakifsul/rakifsul-ngonten/README.md

 # List of RAKIFSUL Ngonten Blog Posts

 This repository contains my blog posts.
-If you want to read the English version, right click on your browser, then click "Translate to English".
+If you want to read the English version, right click on your browser, then click "Translate to English"...

 ## Latest 5 Posts